NamTuocMaCay/NamTuocMaCay.github.io/_posts/2023-07-12-analysis-of-video-games.md

 pairs = "|".join(pairs)
 return pairs
 ```
+The above code snippet is for pairing (so each item in a category can be paired with each other).
 And this is the new one:
 ```
 import itertools
 eds = value.split(", ")